2023 was a year of shorts! I published four short stories in various anthologies. Check ’em out!

 “It’s a commonplace these days to say that real life has become so unpredictable that it outstrips anything anyone could dream up in fiction.
 I think I’m guilty of having made that banal observation a few times.
 But that was before I read The Obama Inheritance, a collection of 15 stories so sly, fresh and Bizarro World witty, they reaffirm the resiliency of the artistic imagination.” ―Maureen Corrigan, NPR Fresh Air

-Indian Summer was included in an anthology (Deadly by the Dozen) and is now available on its own.
-A bit of western noir… “the absolute stand out for me was `Indian Summer’ by Lise McClendon.
+“the absolute stand out for me was `Indian Summer’ by Lise McClendon.
 It was just fabulous – a great mix of good writing, good characters and a strong element of mystery.
-That story would stand out anywhere.“
+That story would stand out anywhere.” – Amazon reviewer

 One reviewer says: “She did it again: grabbed our attention with the first sentences, and didn’t release till the end.
 Scenery painted with wide strokes and harsh colours, characters shown with very few details, still palpably alive.
 A real writer, if you ask me.”

 Snow Train is a short story featuring Dorie Lennox, the Kansas City private detective in One O’clock Jump and Sweet and Lowdown.
 This story finds Dorie on a train, returning to Kansas City from St. Louis, caught in a late December blizzard.
 It’s 1941, two weeks after Pearl Harbor, and the US is still reeling from the sudden entrance into World War II.
 Read all about how the war has affected Dorie, and her surprise companion on the train.